These Zucchini Morning Glory Muffins are healthy, moist, easy to throw together and super delicious! Perfect for breakfast, brunch and snacks!

-- Combine pecans and sunflower seeds on the prepared sheet pan.
+Combine pecans and sunflower seeds on the prepared sheet pan.
 Drizzle with the honey and olive oil.
 Stir to coat seeds with honey mixture (don't worry if the honey seems to stick to just some of the nut mixture, it will all come together in the oven).
-Place pan in preheated oven and bake for 4 minutes.
+Bake for 4 minutes.
 Stir to redistribute and bake another 2-3 minutes or until pecans are light golden brown.
-Remove from oven and set aside to cool.
+Remove from oven and set aside.
 Stir once or twice during cooling to keep mixture from clumping together.

-- In a large bowl (I'm talking really big), combine the flour, brown sugar, baking soda, spices, and salt.
+In a large bowl, combine the flour, brown sugar, baking soda, spices, and salt.
 Stir well.

 - Add the coconut and golden raisins.
 Stir well and the run your hands through the mixture, breaking up any small clumps of brown sugar, coconut or raisins that remain.
 Add drained zucchini and pineapple and stir again.